shevett/multiboard/glossary.md

   * Multigrid T-Bolt (Bin to Grid t-bolt?
 Not sure how different than 'small thread t-bolts') https://than.gs/m/973872
   * Big, Mid, and Small thread T-bolts https://www.multiboard.io/parts-library/bolts
 * Bin
+  * A type of storage item that either sits on a multigrid, on a shelf, or hangs directly from the tile.
 * Shelf
+  * A component that attaches to a tile and can support a grid or bins
 * Multigrid
   * Multigrid refers to the stack of components that usually are stored flat.
 An [overview is available on the knowledgebase page](https://www.multiboard.io/knowledge-hub/multigrid) But in a nutshell:
     * A base plate or a grid is the foundation.
 It can stand alone or be attached to a Multiboard Tile
     * A Panel is a simplified baseplate that can also be attached, but doesn't have the extra strenghening layers

 Types of Hangers and Hooks
 * Multiconnect ( https://www.printables.com/model/716558-multiconnect-general-connector-for-your-board/files )
   * This uses a type of fastener that has a flat shaped disc on it, that slots into the back of components.
 It's a very convnient way of hanging items onto your grid.

 Hole types
 * Pegboard Holes